Battle of the Vistula River: Aftermath

 On 1 November, Hindenburg was given command of all of the German forces on the Eastern Front.
-Mackensen was promoted as commander of the Ninth Army, the majority of which was deployed by rail to Thorn, so as to threaten the Russian northern flank.
+Mackensen was promoted as commander of the 9th Army, the majority of which was deployed by rail to Thorn, so as to threaten the Russian northern flank.
 Yet, for the Austro-Hungarian forces, in the words of Buttar, "All the gains of the October campaign were to be abandoned, and a new line would be held through the winter, running along the Carpathians and then to Krakow."

+Both sides suffered heavy losses, but because of the staffing levels, they were felt differently everywhere.
+Historian Alexei Oleynikov estimated the losses of both sides at 150,000, highlighting that the central powers lost 50% of the offensive group, and the Russians only 32%.
+Another Russian historian, Sergey Nelipovich, estimated the Russian losses at 150,000, but regularly changed the data on the losses of the central powers.
+His first estimate concluded that the German army had lost only 16,000 in battle. however, he later revised the positions on losses and raised them to 24,000 in total, according to his calculations, the central powers lost 79,000.
+The latest estimates were given by Maxim Oskin, he estimated the total losses of the central powers at 110,000, including 75,000 Austrians, the losses of the Russians were only slightly more.